actions/actions-sync/README.md

    A comma-separated list of repositories to be synced.
 Each entry follows the format of `repo-name`.
 - `repo-name-list-file` _(optional)_
    A path to a file containing a newline separated list of repositories to be synced.
 Each entry follows the format of `repo-name`.
+- `actions-admin-user` _(optional)_
+   The name of the Actions admin user, which will be used for updating the chosen action.
+To use the default user, pass `actions-admin`.
+If not set, the impersonation is disabled.
+Note that `site_admin` scope is required in the token for the impersonation to work.

 **Example Usage:**